TREX Program | SPSA

 What is the budget for the program?

-The program budget is $5.6 million, which was provided by SGI as one-time funding to the SPSA.
+The program budget is $5.6 million, which was provided by SGI as one-time funding

 How and when were fire chiefs and council/municipal administrators made aware of this program?

-The announcement that SGI was providing funding to the SPSA was made in April 2022.
+The announcement that SGI was providing funding to the SPSA was made back in April 2022.
 The SPSA provided notification letters to municipal and fire sector associations at that time, advising of the announcement and plans for program development.

-Starting in June 2022, the SPSA began meeting with executives from municipal associations such as SUMA and SARM to present the draft program details and obtain their feedback for inclusion in the framework.
+Starting in June 2022, the SPSA began meeting with executives from municipal associations such as SUMA and SARM to present the draft program details and

-Information sessions and webinars were delivered to municipal leaders, with the help of SUMA, and to the fire sector, as scheduled by the SPSA, in November 2022.
+help of SUMA, and to the fire sector, as scheduled by the SPSA, in November 2022.

 Is this program mandatory?